Gary Allan: Nashville connection

 Allan was introduced to songwriter/producer Byron Hill on August 28, 1993, by a mutual friend and talent-scout Jim Seal, at a bar called the Lion D'or in Downey, California, where Allan was already regularly performing.
 Seal and Hill had asked Allan if they could showcase an unsigned act that they were developing there.
 Hill had arranged to bring the head of A&R from a major label to the show to see this other act perform.
 Allan kindly let them use his stage for the event, giving the new act the opening performance slot that night.
-Hill promised Gary that they would make sure the A&R person remained there to see his portion of the show.
+Hill promised Allan that they would make sure the A&R person remained there to see his portion of the show.
 Everyone was knocked out with Allan's performance, and very impressed with his voice.
-From that point on, Byron Hill began sending Gary songs.
-Without any serious funding at the time, Hill arranged for Allan to go into Seal's small studio in California to try his vocals on some of existing demo tracks that Byron had sent to Gary from Nashville, Tennessee.
+From that point on, Byron Hill began sending Allan songs.
+Without any serious funding at the time, Hill arranged for Allan to go into Seal's small studio in California to try his vocals on some of existing demo tracks which Hill had sent to Allan from Nashville.
 Meanwhile, Hill became head of A&R at BNA Entertainment on October 29 of that same year and immediately wanted to sign Allan to BNA, but the then current roster conditions and other circumstances related to the planned restructuring of RCA/BNA Nashville stood in the way.